awmartin/yuzu/README.md

-Wren (the "Website RENderer") is a blog-aware static website generator and publisher that converts a folder structure with text files and images into an HTML5 website and other formats.
-It can publish the rendered HTML output to an FTP server, local or remote file system, or Amazon S3.
+Wren (the "Website RENderer") is a blog-aware static website generator and publisher that converts a folder structure of text files and images into an HTML5 website.

+It can publish the rendered output to an FTP server, local or remote file system, or Amazon S3.

 Wren is unique among other static generators in that: